OJB Jezreel: Early life

 Babatunde Okungbowa a.k.a.
 OJB Jezreel was born on July 4, 1966, in Lagos to Chief Anthony Okungbowa and Isabella Abiodun Okungbowa (nee Pinheiro) in a matrimony that produced 5 others.
 He was the last child of his mother.

 He attended Yewande Memorial Primary School and Mainland Preparatory Elementary School between 1972–1977.

 He graduated from Federal Government College, Ijanikin in 1986 where he organized a music concert while he was a student of the school.

 OJB furthered his education at Lagos College of Education and Liter-way College, Holland, Year 1987-1990.
 However, in true pursuit of his passion and a real career, he decided to follow his path in life as an artiste/music producer.

-For the prolific producer, music started back in 1986.
-The artiste started making beats in back room studios, first in his Surulere neighbourhood and later in other parts of the city.
+The producer began his music career in 1986.
+He initially produced beats in small, back room studios in his Surulere neighbourhood, later expanding his work to other parts of the city.

 His first son Ayokunle Okungbowa is the rising gospel artist also known as Ayo Jezreel.

 Career

-OJB Jezreel was a seasoned producer and a great musician.
-Over the years, he has produced some of the greatest hit albums and singles in the history of R&B hip-hop and afrobeat music in the entertainment scene in Africa.

-He worked with 2face Idibia who is one of the greatest African artists ever.
+He worked with 2face Idibia.
 OJB Jezreel single handedly produced 'Face 2 Face', the album that contained tracks like African Queen that took 2face Idibia to another level.

 He has worked with Beenie Man, a Jamaican American-based musician.

 He produced for artistes like RuggedMan re-establishing rap music to gain its ground in Nigeria.
 He also produced Jazzman Olofin, Weird MC, Paul Ik Dairo, Daddy Showkey, Sir Shina Peters, Olu Maintain.

 OJB also produced albums and songs for Kcee, Faze, Iyanya, D'banj, Durella, Wizkid, Yemi Alade etc. to mention a few.

-He made so much impact in the music industry thereby making Nigeria the cradle of entertainment in Africa also emerging a spotlight in Africa, he remains the greatest producer ever to emerge from the continent Africa.

-As a musician he is one of the greatest vocalists and by virtue of years of experience as a producer he has been able to impact his gathered knowledge into his style of music thereby making him Mr. versatile in his last album ‘No Drama’ with great hit songs like ‘Searching’ and ‘Pretete’ which created so much impact that it sold close to one million copies in less than 4 weeks without the push and promotion of a record label.
-If you call OJB Mr. versatile, he is.
+Songs like ‘Searching’ and ‘Pretete’ sold close to one million copies in less than 4 weeks.